Helping Birds Migrate Safely Through New York City

 Turning off the lights and drawing the blinds can help save thousands of birds from over 100 different species every year!

 The evening of September 11, 2010 was significant because there were times when thousands of birds were drawn to the lights and "trapped."
-NYC Audubon worked with the Municipal Art Society of New York to minimize the impact on these birds by turning out the lights until the birds moved away.
+Similarly, in 2015 the lights had to be turned off a record of eight times to allow thousands of birds to migrate safely over New York City.
+NYC Audubon has worked closely with the National September 11 Memorial and Museum (previously the Municipal Art Society of New York) to minimize the impact on these birds by turning out the lights when necessary.

 Resources and References

-Bird-Friendly Building Design based on NYC Audubon's Bird-safe Building Guidelines, this 2011 update by the American Bird Conservatncy, in partnership with NYC Audubon is the most authoritative resource on this issue.
+Bird-Friendly Building Design: Based on NYC Audubon's Bird-Safe Building Guidelines, this new 2015 update by the American Bird Conservancy in partnership with NYC Audubon is the most authoritative resource on this issue.
+Click here to order a print copy of Bird-Friendly Building Design, or click here to view or download a PDF.

 Windows and Vegetation: Primary Factors in Manhattan Bird Collisions by Yigal Gelb and Nicole Delacretaz